wagtail/wagtail/docs/reference/streamfield/blocks.md

     :param required: If true (the default), the field cannot be left blank.
     :param page_type: Restrict choices to one or more specific page types; by default, any page type may be selected.
 Can be specified as a page model class, model name (as a string), or a list or tuple of these.
     :param can_choose_root: Defaults to false.
 If true, the editor can choose the tree root as a page.
-Normally this would be undesirable, since the tree root is never a usable page, but in some specialised cases it may be appropriate.
+Normally this would be undesirable since the tree root is never a usable page, but in some specialized cases, it may be appropriate.
 For example, a block providing a feed of related articles could use a PageChooserBlock to select which subsection of the site articles will be taken from, with the root corresponding to 'everywhere'.

 .. autoclass:: wagtail.documents.blocks.DocumentChooserBlock